mrshll1001/thesis/src/fieldwork_casestudy.md

 Lynne, as of writing, is the project's current administrator; having taken over from Chelsea in (date -- May 2016ish?
 Check fieldnotes).
 She works two days a week at Patchwork (Monday and Tuesday), and works the rest of the week at another project in the same area (*West End Women and Girls*).
 When she came aboard Mike mentioned to the group in a meeting that *"It's quite exciting because the Project hasn't had a proper Administrator before"*.

-Sidney (Sid) is Andi's dog but is often conceptualised as a worker in conversation EXPAND THIS.
+Sydney (Syd) is Andi's dog but is often conceptualised as a worker in conversation EXPAND THIS.

 ### Gaining Access / Integrating / Research Activities